erskordi/Stock_Trading_with_Reinforcement_Learning/README.md

 # Stock Trading with Reinforcement Learning

 This repo uses RLlib for training an agent to trade stocks.
 The environment is based on the one found [here](https://github.com/notadamking/Stock-Trading-Environment).
+For RL algorithm I used [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347)

 The environment is slightly changed to work with RLlib, please see `StockTradingEnvironment.py`.